mharyam/Ginger-Edu/README.md

 Ginger Edu Project :
-* This is the first launch, this allows us to get user email and save it in a Google spreadsheet iorder to notify users when the website is completed.
+* This is the first launch, this allows us to get user email and save it in a Google spreadsheet inorder to notify users when the website is completed.

 Setup
 -----